programmingproject1-org/InvestorAPI/src/InvestorApi/Swagger/Documentation.md

 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...
 ```

-Please note that the token expires after 60 minutes.
+Please note that the token expires after 7 days.

 ### Authorization
 The API can be used by investors and administrators.
 However, most operations require the user to be a member of one or the other role.
-Attempts to access APIs without the required role membership will result in a 401 response.
+Attempts to access APIs without the required role membership will result in a 403 response.

 ### Content Types
 The API only supports `application/json` content type.